 The vrat (fasting) to impress Goddess Shailputri occurs on the very first day of the nine-day long Navratri celebration.
 Our expert astrologers have explained the pooja vidhi (procedure of Pooja) for the first day-

 Further, put a clean red cloth on the chowki for “Kalash Sthapna”.
 Next, take a few rice grains and pray to Lord Ganesha to begin the Navratri Pooja.
-Later, put the rice grains in front of worship idol of Lord Ganesha.
+Later, put the rice grains in front of the worship idol of Lord Ganesha.

 Afterward, fill the Kalash with clean water and add a few mongo leaves in the Kalash.
 Finally, place a coconut on the Kalash.
 Next, make the “Swastik” with Roli (red color powder) on the Kalash.
 To add the barley grains, make a round of cow dung on the Kalash.
 Next, set grains of barley in it.